AdobeDocs/experience-manager-dispatcher.en/help/using/security-checklist.md

 A denial of service (DoS) attack is an attempt to make a computer resource unavailable to its intended users.

-At the dispatcher level, there are two methods of configuring to prevent DoS attacks: [](https://docs.adobe.com/content/docs/en/dispatcher.html#/filter (Filters))
+At the Dispatcher level, there are [two methods of configuring to prevent DoS attacks](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/configure-aem-dispatcher-to-prevent-dos-attacks-aem-community/m-p/447780).

 * Use the mod_rewrite module (for example, [Apache 2.4](https://httpd.apache.org/docs/2.4/mod/mod_rewrite.html)) to perform URL validations (if the URL pattern rules are not too complex).

-* Prevent the dispatcher from caching URLs with spurious extensions by using [filters](dispatcher-configuration.md#configuring-access-to-conten-tfilter).
+* Prevent the Dispatcher from caching URLs with spurious extensions by using [filters](dispatcher-configuration.md#configuring-access-to-conten-tfilter).
   For example, change the caching rules to limit caching to the expected mime types, such as:

     * `.html`